 “Neither is poisoning or suffocating the other,” said Faith.

 Back in Waldmeer:

 A few months had passed in Waldmeer.
 Winter had had its run and it was now early spring.
 Gabriel was enjoying his drive to Waldmeer from Darnall.
 He looked at everything with fresh eyes.
 Perhaps, he was looking as one does when it will be the last time that one sees something very familiar.
 Anyway, the countryside was beyond beautiful.
 He parked next to Cypress Lane and walked along the main beach.
-The tide was low, the sea was relatively calm, the sky was a mix of silver and grey clouds, and the morning sun was shining at an angle which turned everything into a mirror.
+The tide was low.
+The sea was relatively calm.
+The sky was a mix of silver and grey clouds.
+The morning sun was shining at an angle which turned everything into a mirror.
 It was difficult to distinguish where the sand, sea, sky, and clouds started and ended.
 All merged into one brilliant shimmer of light.

-A week after Gabriel had visited the Waldmeer Boathouse Cafe, Malik couldn’t get Gabriel out of his mind.
-He decided to pay him a visit that afternoon when he would be in Darnall.
+Malik couldn’t get Gabriel out of his mind.
+He decided to pay him a visit, that afternoon, when he was in Darnall.
 He called into the Darnall College as he thought Gabriel would be at work.